Bishnupur railway station: History

-Maa Sarada Devi while going to Calcutta boarded a train from here.
-Also, there is a statue of her under the tree where she used to sit.
+While travelling to Calcutta, Maa Sarada Devi boarded a train from this platform.
+There is a statue of her under the tree where she used to sit.

 The completion of the Bishnupur–Gokulnagar Joypur sector of the Seoraphuli Jn.–Bishnupur branch line was announced in the Railway Budget for 2009–10.
 Part of the line is still under construction.
 After successful completion of the project it will be a part of Kolkata Suburban Railway functioning as its terminal station.
 The station is currently in renovation under the Amrit Bharat station scheme.